 A: I really love trying to achieve things that other people think are impossible.
-And I think the only way to do that is to mobilize lots of people.
-So I think that’s what gives me energy and purpose.
+The only way to do that is to mobilize lots of people.
+That’s what gives me energy and purpose.

 Q: Pelotonia has one goal.
 What is it?